The Loneliness of Carrying What Few Can Imagine

 Loneliness is not always about being alone.

-It is not solved by a crowded room or a calendar full of names.
+It is not always solved by a crowded room or a calendar full of names.

-Loneliness, in its most brutal form, is the absence of understanding.
+Loneliness, in its most brutal and unforgiving form, is truly the absence of understanding.

 And that is the loneliness I know.